mrpunkdasilva/hackerrank/sql/README.md

 # HackerRank SQL Solutions

-This folder contains solutions for HackerRank SQL challenges.
+This folder contains solutions for HackerRank SQL challenges, with detailed explanations for each problem.

 ## Categories

 - **basic/** - Solutions for basic SQL challenges, including SELECT queries, filtering, and aggregate functions
+  - Each challenge includes a detailed README with step-by-step explanations in English

+## Learning Features

+- **Comprehensive Documentation**: Each solution includes a detailed README with:
+  - Problem description
+  - Table structure
+  - Step-by-step solution approach
+  - Explanation of SQL concepts used
+  - Expected output

+- **Educational Structure**: Solutions are organized to help learners understand SQL concepts progressively

 ## Technologies Used